Longhorns vs. Hurricanes: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Additional Texas Insights & Trends

-- Texas has gone 8-2 over its last 10 games, with an 8-2 record against the spread in that span.
+- Texas has gone 8-2 over its past 10 games, with an 8-2 record against the spread during that span.

-- In their past 10 contests, the Longhorns have gone over the total three times.
+- In their past 10 games, the Longhorns have hit the over three times.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.